 Cost of services principally consists of variable commissions, compensation-related costs related to the Company's financing activities, and other costs for the Company's investment sales and financing professionals related to transactions closed in the period.
 Commissions are accrued based on revenue from transactions generated by the Company's investment sales and financing professionals.
-Investment sales and financing professionals are compensated at commission rates based on individual agreements, and a portion of the commissions due upon the closing of a transaction may be deferred in accordance with their contracts.
-Some of the Company's most senior investment sales and financing professionals also have the ability to earn additional commissions after meeting certain annual financial thresholds.
-These additional commissions are recognized as cost of services in the period in which they are earned.
-Payment of a portion of these additional commissions are generally deferred for a period of three years, at our election, and paid at the end of the third calendar year.
+Investment sales and financing professionals are compensated at commission rates based on individual agreements, and a portion of the company's most senior investment sales and financing professionals also have the ability to earn additional commissions after meeting certain annual financial thresholds.
+These additional commissions are generally deferred for a period of three years, at our election, and paid at the end of the third calendar year.
 These deferred commissions are included in deferred compensation and commissions (current and non-current) captions in the accompanying consolidated balance sheets.
 Cost of services also includes referral fees paid to other real estate brokers where we are the principal service provider.